Can I use the InterBase ODBC driver with earlier versions of InterBase?

 1. Quoted Identifiers

-The standard way of quoting a identifier (column or table name) in SQL92 is to use double quotes around the column or table name.
-This has two effects on the statement.
-First, the name quoted may be a reserved word, or may contain characters that are illegal in normal identifiers, spaces and quotes, for instance.
+The standard way of quoting a identifier (column or table name) in SQL-92 is to use double quotes around the column or table name.
+This has two effects.
+First, the identifier can be a reserved word, or contain characters that are illegal in normal identifiers, such as spaces and quotes.
 The second effect is to retain the case of the name.
 For example:

 CREATE TABLE "Lower Table" ( "Field In Lower Case" INTEGER );

-would create a table and column that retained the case.
+would preserve the case of these table and column names.
 Normally, identifiers are mapped to their upper case representation before being saved in the metadata files.
 InterBase Dialect 3 enforces this type of behaviour, and allows the use of double quotes in this way.
 However, before Dialect 3, double quotes were synonymous with single quotes and were used to quote a literal.
 So, in dialect 1:

 SELECT "Fred" from TABLE